 If a layer does not include coordinate system information or TerraExplorer is unable to read this information, you can indicate the coordinate system of this source, as provided by the data supplier, in the Coordinate System dialog box.
 TerraExplorer then converts the layer data to the project’s coordinate system.
 Although the source file retains its original coordinate system, it is placed on the terrain according to the reprojection parameters.

-If your project layers use coordinate systems with different vertical datums, vertical datum grid shift files in GTX format are used to shift and transform between these datums, by offsetting the vertical input coordinates by a specific amount.
-Sometimes the Well-Known Text (WKT) of one of the coordinate systems in your project references a particular GTX file that was not bundled with your installation, or the reference itself is missing from the WKT.
-In this case, you can manually add the missing GTX information.
-More about: How to add missing GTX information >
+Sometimes the Well-Known Text (WKT) of one of the coordinate systems in your project references a particular GTX/GSB/TIFF file that was not bundled with your installation, or the reference itself is missing from the WKT.
+In this case, you can manually add the missing grid shift information.
+More about: How to add missing grid shift information >

 The Coordinate System dialog box is a high-level dialog box that allows you to select, view, and edit a coordinate system.
 You can also use this dialog box to define new coordinate systems that are not already defined.
 This dialog box is accessed in a number of cases including the following: